 - The Consulate may invite the applicant for the interview and request for any other documents

 - The visa you are granted is 90 days.
-You must bring all the documentation with you because during these days you must present it, again, at the immigration office in Spain to obtain the Foreign Identity Card (TIE).
+During the first month after your arrival in Barcelona, you have to go to the Immigration Office in Spain to obtain the Foreign Identity Card (TIE).
 The NIE number is given to you by the Consulate and will be reflected in your Visa

 - If your visa is denied, the Consulate must inform you of this and for one month you have the right to file a optional appeal for reinstatement before the same body